prool/proolix/proolix-l/src/boot-sector/readme.txt

 boots - boot sector binary
 *.c - various utilities
-e.img - binary image of diskette with old version of Proolix-l diskette - binary image of diskette with current version of Proolix-l
+e.img - binary image of diskette with old version of Proolix-l diskette.img - binary image of diskette with current version of Proolix-l

 Installation of boot sector to diskette: